ABOUT

 Scholar, philosopher, advocate, mentor, teacher, and educational leader, Dr. Eric Smaw embodies the ideals and values of the engaged, global citizen that lies at the heart of this University’s educational mission.

-His spheres of engagement are many but begin from their most local instance: the students in the classes he teaches at Rollins College, where he serves as Professor, Chair of the Department of Philosophy, and at the Florida State University’s College of Medicine, where he is an Adjunct Professor of Clinical Ethics.
+His spheres of engagement are many but begin from their most local instance: the students in the classes he teaches at Rollins College, where he serves as Professor, Chair of the Department of Philosophy, Director of Forensics and Debate, and at the Florida State University’s College of Medicine, where he is an Adjunct Professor of Clinical Ethics.

 Dr. Smaw’s commitment extends beyond his students and the young debaters to the broader communities of health care professionals and scholars in his roles as medical ethicist and philosopher-practitioner, and further to national forums of public discourse and the international partnerships he has fostered between Rollins College and universities abroad.